Unique Gift Wrapping Ideas

 Fresh or Faux Greenery

-Love using washi tape when it comes to wrapping presents but one thing I never thought of that Almost Makes Perfect gave – use it to make fun designs all over the wrapping paper.
+Love using washi tape when it comes to wrapping presents but one thing I never thought of that Almost Makes Perfect gave us the idea of, is using it to make fun designs all over the wrapping paper.

 Number Your Gifts

 If you have competitive kids like ours, they’ll be comparing who’s gifts are who’s under the tree until they can finally open them.
 One thing we found helpful is numbering the gifts instead of putting names on them.

 You’ll know which number is meant for which kid and can tell them the morning they get to open!